Antuan69/ORCAView_2/README.md

     From the root of the project directory, run:
     ```bash
     pyinstaller build_portable.spec --noconfirm

+    The build process is configured to automatically exclude `PySide6` to prevent conflicts with `PyQt6`.
     ```

 3. The complete, portable application will be located in the `dist/ORCAView` directory.